How to Use a Non-Contact Infrared Thermometer

 You should only use an infrared thermometer to take body temperature readings if it has been made to do so and registered with the MHRA as having met the Medical Devices Regulations 2002.
 The UK government advises that consumers can identify an IR thermometer that has been approved for use by looking for the following information on the product or packaging:

-Make sure your infection control plan is effective by using an approved, regulated device to take accurate readings, like the Berrcom Non-Contact Thermometer, a CE certified thermometer designed for use in medical settings.
+Make sure your infection control plan is effective by using an approved, regulated device to take accurate readings.

 How to Use a Non-Contact Thermometer